 There is a critical difference in the response time of these two agencies.
 Campus Safety and Security Officers are not armed or trained to neutralize the immediate threat to the campus.
 Their role will be to notify the campus community of the occurring incident via our various Emergency Notification systems, and provide logistics and support to the arriving police officers.
 However, responding Lynchburg City Police Officers (LPD) or other responding local law enforcement officers are well trained and equipped to quickly identify and neutralize the threat.

 Please consider downloading the LiveSafe phone Safety App into your cell phone as it has a speed dial option for both 911 and Campus Security, or place these two numbers in your personal phonebook.
 To Download the LiveSafe Phone Safety App.
 Open Google Play or the Apple App Store on your phone.
 Search for “LiveSafe” and download the option with the blue shield.
-Lynchburg College may pop-up if you are close to the campus.
+University of Lynchburg may pop-up if you are close to the campus.
 If so, tap “Yes.”
-Otherwise tap “Change” to select Lynchburg College.
+Otherwise tap “Change” to select University of Lynchburg.

 Run, hide, or fight – in that order.
 This is the current message supported by the FBI, DHS, and others.